systemd Daemonjournalctl: Query the systemd Journaludev

 Kernel by means of a boot loader.
 After this point, the boot process is

-completely controlled by the operating system and handled by systemd
+completely controlled by the operating system and handled by systemd.

-provides a set of “targets” that boot setups for
+systemd provides a set of “targets” that boot setups for

 everyday usage, maintenance or emergencies.